cdwuk/docker-root/docker-apps/linux/php/readme.txt

 # ************  Set your name in the image!!!

-# create the local image
+# create the local image which is stored on your laptop
 docker image build -t cdwuk/php-app:my-name-here .

 # add additional tags to the same image by rebuilding image